JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-native-distribution.md

     <tr>
         <td><code>dmgPackageVersion = "DMG_VERSION"</code></td>
         <td>
-            Sets the dmg-specific package version.
+            Sets the DMG-specific package version.
 For details, see the <a anchor="package-version">Package version</a> section.
         </td>
     </tr>
     <tr>
         <td><code>pkgPackageVersion = "PKG_VERSION"</code></td>
         <td>
-            Sets the pkg-specific package version.
+            Sets the PKG-specific package version.
 For details, see the <a anchor="package-version">Package version</a> section.
         </td>
     </tr>
     <tr>